Upjohn Author ORCID Identifier

 **Published Version**

-Abridged version in The Oxford Handbook of U.S. Social Policy, edited by Daniel Béland, Christopher Howard, and Kimberly J. Morgan (New York: Oxford University Press, 2014).
+In The Oxford Handbook of U.S. Social Policy, Daniel Béland, Christopher Howard, and Kimberly J. Morgan, eds.
+New York: Oxford University Press, 2014

 DOI